Research equipment and facilities

 The research section Functional Nanostructures has at its disposal a HELIOS FIRE Transient Absorption Spectrometer from Ultrafast Systems.
 The instrument enables a comprehensive investigation of the type, origin and temporal course of photo-excited charge carrier states of optically interfering systems.
 The samples to be investigated are excited from the ground state with an ultrashort excitation laser pulse (~100 fs), while a time-shifted interrogation laser pulse images the sample response at different times after excitation.
 The HELIOS FIRE covers an optical broadband range of 350–1600 nm.
 Samples can be characterized in solution or as films.
 The optical excitation is covered over a wide spectral range by an OPA (~260–2100 nm).

-Contact: Dr. Jannika Lauth
+Contact: Prof. Dr. Jannika Lauth

 On request, members of other groups can be trained to operate the instruments or we analyze your specimens.